open/close all folders

-- The sun and moon from Soul Eater being oddly shaped and having faces initially seems like stylization, but in the manga, the characters go to the moon, which turns out to be much smaller than the real-world moon and located in the upper atmosphere (assuming this world even has an atmosphere).
+- The sun and moon from Soul Eater being oddly shaped and having faces initially seems like stylization, but in the manga, the characters go to the moon, which is actually shaped like that (it even has nostril caves!) and turns out to be much smaller than the real-world moon and located in the upper atmosphere (assuming this world even has an atmosphere).
 This was actually shown earlier a couple times, but in an incredibly off-hand manner: the first time we see Maka's father trying to spend time with her he mentions how the sun setting looks tired, then realizes it's a stupid thing to have a conversation about.
 Crona also comments on the sun sleeping in their Mental World.

 - Used with some frequency in Suske en Wiske: the characters aren't above using panel lines and speech bubbles to improvise an attack strategy.

-- The characters in Asterix sometimes use the comic's panel dividers to support themselves.
-Also, there are two albums featuring a similar gag, where the bard is sweeping musical notes with a broom as if they were dust.
+- In Astérix, there are two albums featuring a similar gag, where the village's bard is sweeping musical notes with a broom as if they were dust.

 - A cartoon in Here Comes Snoopy has Snoopy sleeping in a sitting position, complete with Z balloon.
 As his head started slumping, the Z balloon got tilted on its side.

 - In a cartoon from We Love You, Snoopy, after Schroeder finishes playing the piano and walks off, Snoopy decides to play it himself.
 Instead of musical notes, the staff overhead is filled with paw prints.

 - Snoopy once tosses and turns on his doghouse as the alphabet runs by, until he reaches "Z" and is asleep.